isomerpages/ura-lkywcp/pages/glossary.md

 #### **P**

+- **Paris Agreement**: refers to the legally binding international treaty adopted by 196 countries in 2015 under the United Nations Framework Convention on Climate Change (UNFCCC).
+Its goal is to limit global warming to well below 2 degrees Celsius above pre-industrial levels and pursue efforts to limit it to 1.5 degrees Celsius, through country-specific mitigation and adaptation measures and financial support to developing countries.
 - **Participatory planning**: refers to an approach in urban planning and development that emphasises the active involvement of community members, stakeholders, and other interested parties in the planning process.
 Its goal is to promote greater transparency, accountability, and democracy in decision-making, and to ensure that the needs and perspectives of all stakeholders are taken into account.
 - **Public-private partnership (PPP)**: refers to a contractual agreement between a government or public entity and a private sector entity, in which the two parties collaborate to deliver a project or service that would traditionally be provided by the public sector alone.
 PPPs typically involve a private sector partner that designs, builds, finances, operates, and/or maintains a public infrastructure project or delivers a public service, while the public partner retains ownership and oversight of the project or service.
 PPPs are often used to deliver large-scale infrastructure projects, such as highways, airports, and water treatment plants, as well as social services, such as healthcare, education, and affordable housing.